Althea Gibson: Personal life and final years

-She married her best friend Rosemary Darben's brother William in 1965.
-His income helped supplement the proceeds she received through various sponsorship deals.
-The marriage ended in 1976.
-In 1983 she married tennis coach Sydney Llewellyn.
-That marriage also ended in divorce.
-She had no children.
+Althea Gibson married William Darben in 1965, and the couple divorced in 1976.
+In 1983, she married Sydney Llewellyn, who had been her coach during her prime tennis years, but that marriage also ended in divorce.
+Gibson did not have any children.

-In the late 1980s Gibson suffered two cerebral hemorrhages, followed by a stroke in 1992.
-Ongoing medical expenses left her in dire financial circumstances.
-She reached out to multiple tennis organizations requesting help, but none responded.
-Former doubles partner Angela Buxton made Gibson's plight known to the tennis community, and raised nearly $1 million in donations from around the world.
+In the late 1980s, Gibson's health began to decline after she suffered two cerebral hemorrhages, followed by a stroke in 1992.
+The resulting medical expenses led to significant financial difficulties.
+Despite reaching out to several tennis organizations for assistance, she did not receive any support.
+Her situation came to light when former doubles partner Angela Buxton publicly shared Gibson's plight with the tennis community, successfully raising nearly $1 million in donations from supporters worldwide.

-Gibson survived a heart attack in 2003, but died on September 28 that year from complications following respiratory and bladder infections.
-Her body was interred in the Rosedale Cemetery, Orange, New Jersey, near her first husband Will Darben.
+Gibson survived a heart attack in 2003, but died on September 28 of that year due to complications from respiratory and bladder infections.
+Her body was interred in the Rosedale Cemetery, Orange, New Jersey, near her first husband, Will.